As companies and recruiting agencies adopt new interviewing technologies, it's important you feel informed and prepared.

 These days, everyone's all about optimizing.
 From workflows to content, teams, lifestyles, and even closets, there's apparently nothing you can't optimize — including the job interview process.

-More and more companies are using artificial intelligence (AI) for recruiting and hiring new employees.
+More and more major companies are using artificial intelligence (AI) and machine learning for recruiting and hiring new employees.
 Approximately 95 percent of Fortune 500 companies already run candidates' resumes through different versions of applicant-tracking software (ATS), which automatically sorts, scans, and ranks job applicants.
 Now, companies are beginning to use artificial intelligence to optimize the interview process.
-Here are some trendy interviewing technologies creating buzz — and how you can properly prepare for these AI interviews.
+Here are some trendy interviewing technologies creating buzz — and how job seekers can properly prepare for these AI powered interviews.

 1. Interview chatbots

-Recently, you might've conversed with a recruiter through text message, as text message interviews start to become more common as a type of pre-interview phone screen.
+Recently, you might've conversed with a recruiter or hiring manager through text message, as text message interviews start to become more common as a type of pre-interview phone screen.
 The text exchanges require no schedule coordination and allow the recruiter to gauge your written communication skills.

 Now, some companies and recruiting agencies are taking this technology to another level with interview chatbots.
 Interviewing with a chatbot is a different experience than text messaging because there isn't actually a human on the other side of the phone or computer.
 Instead, you're responding to an artificially intelligent software system, which uses algorithms to ask you questions and even answer your queries — or at least attempt to (this technology isn't always perfect).